3 Bayesian Generalised Linear Models (GLMs)

 and Model

 block must be specified for the regression to work.
-But there will be additional things that we need to transform such as the inputted data, parameters and our estimated coefficients for our relative risk (RR).
-Let’s start with the data
+But there will be additional block that we will need to transform the resultant parameters (i.e., coefficients) into relative risk (RR) inside the Generated quantities

 block: